The Rescue (1988 film): Reception

 The picture was a flop, both commercially and critically.
 It earned slightly under $6 million at the box office, less than half its budget.
-Film historian Leonard Maltin described it as "...Dumb and obnoxious, just like its teenage leads, who really do Rambo proud in the crunch; recommended only for the undiscriminating 12-year-old boys at whom it's targeted."
+Film critic and historian Leonard Maltin described it as "...Dumb and obnoxious, just like its teenage leads, who really do Rambo proud in the crunch; recommended only for the undiscriminating 12-year-old boys at whom it's targeted."

 Film locations

 Primary photography took place in New Zealand.
 Airbase sequences were filmed at RNZAF Base Whenuapai and the former RNZAF Base Hobsonville in Auckland, New Zealand.
 Jetboat scene filmed on the Shotover River near Queenstown and in other scenic locations around New Zealand filling in for South and North Korea.

 The building in which the hostage scene was shot is still visible near Queenstown.

 Film aircraft

 Royal New Zealand Air Force Douglas A-4 Skyhawk's from 75 Squadron RNZAF were used for Airbase ground scenes and with a Bristol Freighter in the climatic escape scene.

 The RNZAF Skyhawks were repainted in USAF colour markings for the film.